theopinard/pydata25-conference/docs/guidelines/grant-applications.md

 ---
 # Grant-Applications

-!!! note
-    ==This is an example for a central European event, other regions may have other requirements.==

 ## Financial Aid Grants for Attendees

 As part of our commitment to the wider tech and data science community, we are pleased to offer special financial grants for attendees to join us at {{config.extra.event.event_name}}.
 Please follow the instructions below to apply for a grant.